o3de/o3de.org/content/docs/user-guide/assets/builder/process-job.md

 ---
 linkTitle: Process Job
 title: Python Asset Builder Process Job
-description: Process jobs from Asset Processor and produce product assets with Process Job in Python Asset Builder.
+description: Process Job in Python Asset Builder produces job information for Asset Processor and generates product assets.
 weight: 300
 toc: true
 ---

 **Asset Processor** calls the registered callback when it has a job for the **Asset Builder** to process.
-The callback processes the source asset, creates at least one product asset in a temporary directory, registers the product assets via a `JobProduct` entry inside a `ProcessJobResponse` instance, and returns a success value inside the `ProcessJobResponse`.
+The callback processes the source asset, generates at least one product asset in a temporary directory, registers the product assets via a `JobProduct` entry inside a `ProcessJobResponse` instance, and returns a success value inside the `ProcessJobResponse`.

 ## ProcessJobRequest